Skip to content

 No bundler, no EntryPoint contract, no off-chain infrastructure.
 The protocol handles validation, gas payment, and execution natively through frames.
 SENDER frames execute with msg.sender = tx.sender, so existing contracts see the original account as the caller.
 Token approvals, NFT ownership, and all on-chain state work as-is.

 EOAs benefit directly without EIP-7702.
-The protocol has built-in fallback behavior for codeless accounts: VERIFY frames verify signatures (ECDSA or P256) and call APPROVE natively.
+The protocol has built-in fallback behavior for codeless accounts: VERIFY frames use the secp256k1 signature at tx.signatures[0] and call APPROVE natively.
+P256/passkeys are supported as protocol-validated outer signatures, but account code is needed to authorize with them.
 Multi-call sequences come from the frame list (one SENDER frame per call) instead of a payload inside a single frame, with native ETH transfers via frame.value.
 No code is ever deployed to the EOA.
-With the atomic batch flag set in the flags field on consecutive SENDER frames, they become all-or-nothing, protecting users from partial execution.
+With the atomic batch flag set in the flags field on consecutive frames, they become all-or-nothing, protecting users from partial execution.

 Example A: Gasless Approve + Swap